 - Provide a title (optional) and a succinct description.

-Things to remember while determining Alternative Text Description to images:
+Things to remember while determining Alternative Text Description for images:

 - The Alternative Description for an image is strongly based on the context of the document rather than its appearance.